-Table 2 Submission summaries for the planning proposal Submission Issues / Concerns Raised The planning proposal incorrectly suggests home care packages will be sold Confusion over whether home care packages and community transport are included in the proposed sale Council unlawfully delegated authority to the CEO to finalise the reclassification process Concerned about the decision making process at the Council meeting on 13 October 2022 and the way it was handled by the Mayor and Council staff Inconsistent information has been provided to the community about the financials of the Blue Haven Bonaira facility, in particular, the unfunded amount #19 Brian Petschler Opposed to the reclassification Council should not have resolved to sell the land before the reclassification process was complete There needs to be better information from Council to the community about the proposed sale It appears that only the sale option has been explored and much information has been considered in confidential meetings Several years ago, Council approved the creation of an advisory panel to guide the operations of Blue Haven.
-No information about what the panel recommended or why it ended.
-Significant government funding was provided to enable the Bonaira development to proceed on the basis it remained in community ownership Barroul House was seen as a key community and heritage item to be retained for wider public use and this should be retained as a public reserve Matterson Hall was always intended to service the needs of the aged care residents and wider community Due consideration must be given to the public funding made available that enables the redevelopment Formal legal advice should be obtained on whether the residents of the aged care facility and the residents of the
+- The planning proposal incorrectly suggests home care packages will be sold - Confusion over whether home care packages and community transport are included in the proposed sale - Council unlawfully delegated authority to the CEO to finalise the reclassification process - Concerned about the decision making process at the Council meeting on 13 October 2022 and the way it was handled by the Mayor and Council staff - Inconsistent information has been provided to the community about the financials of the Blue Haven Bonaira facility, in particular, the unfunded amount

+#19 Brian Petschler

+- Opposed to the reclassification - Council should not have resolved to sell the land before the reclassification process was complete - There needs to be better information from Council to the community about the proposed sale - It appears that only the sale option has been explored and much information has been considered in confidential meetings - Several years ago, Council approved the creation of an advisory panel to guide the operations of Blue Haven.
+No information about what the panel recommended or why it ended. - Significant government funding was provided to enable the Bonaira development to proceed on the basis it remained in community ownership - Barroul House was seen as a key community and heritage item to be retained for wider public use and this should be retained as a public reserve - Matterson Hall was always intended to service the needs of the aged care residents and wider community - Due consideration must be given to the public funding made available that enables the redevelopment - Formal legal advice should be obtained on whether the residents of the aged care facility and the residents of the independent living units have an "interest" in the land

-Table 2 Submission summaries for the planning proposal Submission Issues / Concerns Raised #20 Alan Woodward Kiama Central Precinct Committee Requests that Barroul House and the surrounding parklands be excised from the reclassification process on the basis that the heritage building and lands are not part of the aged care facility and operations and should be maintained as community assets and public land for general use This reflects the original intent when Council acquired the land Disagrees with the statement in the Planning Proposal that the reclassification will improve the social and economic effect of the land The Kiama community has fought hard to retain Barroul House for public use It also was not an oversight to classify the land as community at the time of acquisition.
-This reflected the community benefit of combining the historic Barroul House with the surrounding parklands, with an aged care facility and services Barroul House was renovated with the intention it be used by the community.
+#20 Alan Woodward Kiama Central Precinct Committee

+- Requests that Barroul House and the surrounding parklands be excised from the reclassification process on the basis that the heritage building and lands are not part of the aged care facility and operations and should be maintained as community assets and public land for general use - This reflects the original intent when Council acquired the land - Disagrees with the statement in the Planning Proposal that the reclassification will improve the social and economic effect of the land - The Kiama community has fought hard to retain Barroul House for public use - It also was not an oversight to classify the land as community at the time of acquisition.
+This reflected the community benefit of combining the historic Barroul House with the surrounding parklands, with an aged care facility and services - Barroul House was renovated with the intention it be used by the community.
 It was also renovated with funding from the State Government.
-Queried whether this funding needs to be repaid.
-Also the performance space, Matterson Hall, was viewed as an addition to the community for general use, not exclusive use by the aged care facility.
-The Committee recognises that circumstances have changed necessitating the sale of the independent living units and aged care facility because of Council's financial position But the impact of these changed circumstances should be minimised as much as possible #21 Chris Cassidy Supports the position of the Kiama Central Precinct South Precinct Committee to exercise Barroul House from the reclassification process localé consulting
+Queried whether this funding needs to be repaid. - Also the performance space, Matterson Hall, was viewed as an addition to the community for general use, not exclusive use by the aged care facility. - The Committee recognises that circumstances have changed necessitating the sale of the independent living units and aged care facility because of Council's financial position - But the impact of these changed circumstances should be minimised as much as possible localé consulting